-Why should I choose NDSU for engineering?
+Why should I choose the NDSU College of Engineering?

 Hands-on learning: Throughout your time here at NDSU, your classroom learning will be enhanced by extensive hands-on opportunities.
-Students are engaged in their labs, studios, team-based class projects, and extra-curricular activities.
+Students are engaged in their labs, studios, team-based class projects and extra-curricular activities.

 Campus size: NDSU’s campus is not so big that you end up being just another number in a crowd.
 Many students comment about how much they appreciate the size of campus.
 They value the small campus feel along with the activities and amenities of a much larger campus.